minetest/minetest/doc/lua_api.md

 Note that node metadata does not exist in the mapgen env, we suggest deferring setting any metadata you need to the on_generated callback in the regular env.
+You can use the gennotify mechanism to transfer this information.

 Server
 ------